 The children of John and Alice Idiens

 Harold John Idiens (1880-1953) remained in England.
 He served in the Great War (see below) and he married Elizabeth Helena (Lena) Crisp in 1921.
 In the post Second World War period, Mrs Idiens stood unsuccessfully for the Badsey Parish Council for Bowers Hill.
-They lived at Three Ways and sold this in 1952 and then went to live at Greenhill and were going to sell Three Ways, but she drowned herself by jumping in the river in August 1952.
+They lived at Three Ways and sold this in 1952 and then went to live at Greenhill, but, very soon after, she drowned herself by jumping in the river in August 1952.
 Harold Idiens drowned himself in the river, four months later.
 They had no children but he left an estate of some £26,000.

 Albert William Idiens (1883-1953) was an articled clerk to a solicitor in 1901 but, by 1911, when living at home, he was a market gardener.
 He emigrated to Canada in about 1912 but his name has not been found on a passenger list.
 He joined the 2nd Canadian Contingent on the outbreak of the First World War and served two years in the yeomanry (see below).
 He married Margaret Elsie Jean Reid at Royal Oak, Canada, in 1924.
 He died at Sidney, Canada, in 1953.